CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/docker.md

 CMD <command to run>
 ```

+**command to run**: this is the command that starts your application.
+Your application **must** listen on port 8080.
+It can be easier for you to put a script in your docker image and call it with the CMD instruction.

 ### Memory usage during building

 If the building step of your app crashets because it users more memory that it's available, you'll have to split the building and running steps and enable [Dedicated build instance]({{< ref "administrate/apps-management.md#edit-application-configuration" >}})